What is Zero Waste?

 I use Lush.
 They have a range of natural shampoo in soap bar form, which is a lot better for the fishes and a lot easier to take on holiday with you!
 Plus, there's no plastic packaging.

 What do you snack on in the city?

 Fruit, bread and veg are usually all unpackaged.
 I tend to eat those if I've forgotten my lunch or want a quick snack.
 This also means as a default I eat healthier and maintain a healthy weight without really thinking about it.

 What do you use on your period?

-So this invention is genius, I use a mooncup which may seem scary but it's actually very easy!
+I use a mooncup, a genius invention which may seem scary but it's actually very easy to use!
 Plus you can boil it clean after each cycle.
 I've not tried these yet but there are also pants that absorb your period that you just pop in the wash after use.

 3. In the beginning I missed things like chocolate and yogurt, my two loves in life.
-But after much exploring I found a chocolate shop that sells it in bulk, Dark Sugars, and I'm buying a yogurt maker!
+But after much exploring I found Dark Sugars,a chocolate shop that sells it in bulk, and I'm buying a yogurt maker!